Asian Americans in politics: Presidential and vice-presidential candidates

 In 1964, Hiram Fong, a Republican, became the first Asian American candidate for president.

 In 1972, Patsy Mink became the first Asian American Democratic candidate for president, and the first Japanese American candidate for president.

 In 2015, Bobby Jindal, a Republican, became the first Indian American candidate for president.

 In 2017, Andrew Yang became the first Taiwanese American and the first Asian American male Democratic candidate for president.

 In 2020, Tulsi Gabbard, who is of Samoan descent became the second woman of color and the first Asian American and Pacific-Islander (AAPI) presidential candidate to earn major party primary delegates.

 In 2020, Kamala Harris became the first Asian American major party candidate for vice president, and later elected the first Asian American vice president of the United States.

+In 2024, Nikki Haley became the first Asian American woman and South Asian (Indian) woman to run as a Republican candidate for president.
+She was also the first woman to win a Republican presidential primary contest.